mdr356/View-Binding/README.md

 ```

 ### Activity
-Normally, we would override onCreate and call the setContentView() to provide a UI, in this case *activity_main*.
+Normally, we would override onCreate and call the setContentView() to provide a UI, in this case *activity_main.xml*.

 ```kotlin
 override fun onCreate(savedInstanceState:Bundle?){